Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you say something correctly, it will confirm this with a little green indicator.
 However, if you mispronounce a word or phrase, it will prompt you to say it again until you get it right.

 Now, it’s not a perfect system.
-It’s definitely not a substitute for speaking to an actual fluent human being, and does have some flaws.
-But I have to say, all things considered, it’s actually pretty darn accurate (much better than Duolingo’s, but maybe not as good as Rocket Languages’ tech).
+It’s definitely not a substitute for speaking to an actual fluent human being, and does have some flaws, like sometimes being a little oversensitive.
+But I have to say, all things considered, it’s actually pretty accurate (much better than Duolingo’s, but maybe not as good as Rocket Languages’ tech).

 The voice recognition software is extremely useful

-And to be clear, Pimsleur recently added their own speech recognition technology as well called “Voice Coach” (similar to the voice tech from Babbel).
+And to be clear, Pimsleur recently added their own speech recognition technology as well called their AI-powered “Voice Coach” (similar to the voice tech from Babbel).

-With that said, it’s a new feature, and our team doesn’t think it’s as good as Rosetta Stone’s (though Pimsleur is constantly improving it).
+It’s a new feature, and I don’t think it’s as good as Rosetta Stone’s (though Pimsleur is constantly improving it).
+What I do like about the Voice Coach is the way it gamifies learning a little to make conversation practice fun.

-But we have to hand it to Rosetta Stone for their tech.
+But I have to hand it to Rosetta Stone for their tech.
 It’s just nice that they provide this cool software as a backstop to ensure you’re pronouncing words correctly.
+In fact, all of Rosetta Stone’s technology is top-notch.
+In 2026, they redesigned their platform with a modern look, more intuitive controls, and better progress tracking.
+I have to hand it to them, they always put the user experience first.

 My second highlight of the Rosetta Stone program is that because their lessons are so image heavy, they are great for visual learners (just like Memrise and Babbel).